syrokomskyi/x-scale-dungeon-crawl-sprite/apps/site-1/README.md

-# Dungeon Crawl: Stone Soup | Fan Gallery
+# Tool for Create a Fan Gallery | Demo

 A static website showcasing images from the `redraw-v1` folder.